 I play midi guitar in one of the most unique projects I’ve been invited to join.
 Tom is a human sound-effects machine and beatboxer who is always reinventing his sound and approach to music.
 This band is built around a concept he had been nurturing for years: a live band, all playing MIDI instruments, that control sounds that he records using just his mouth in real-time.
 He makes the sounds of the drum kit and then the drummer plays

 Incorporating Technology into Teaching Guitar

 Over time I have moved towards incorporating the latest technology in my lessons as I have found it to be such an asset to students.
 I teach using the Fractal Axe FX, Guitar Pro Tab Software, RiffStation, Apple’s Logic and a suite of mixing plugins.
 These technologies combined provide you with access to the real deal.
-You can learn songs exactly as they were played by the guitarist who wrote/recorded them… using the exact same tones… with tabs/sheet music that you can play, slow down and practice to.
-If we are going to do this, we are going to do it properly!
+You can learn songs exactly as they were played by the guitarist who wrote/recorded them… using the exact same tones… with tabs/sheet music that you can play, slow down and practice t.

 “I’ve seen that anyone can learn the guitar and how to play and understand music.
 There’s easily enough time in a busy, modern life to make good progress provided that you approach learning skills and concepts in the right order and have sufficient motivation to make a small amount of regular practice a priority!
 If there’s ONE thing I’ve learned from teaching the guitar to over 200 private students, it’s that everyone comes to lessons for their own reasons.
 One skill that I have identified which sets a guitar teacher apart is the skill of understanding what a student’s reasons for learning are and for adapting the style of lesson to support those reasons and goals.
 The other is knowing the order in which skills should be learnt.”